Shell to Offload Gas Bunker Barge to Pan Ocean

 The LNG bunker barge made news when it was used in Shell's first ship-to-ship bunkering operation using natural gas as bunker fuel.

-The stem was said to be the first fuelling of the world's first LNG-powered aframax tanker and the first ship-to-ship LNG bunkering in the Dutch Port of Rotterdam where the bunkering operation took place.
+The stem was said to be the first fuelling of the world's first LNG-powered Aframax tanker and the first ship-to-ship LNG bunkering in the Dutch Port of Rotterdam where the bunkering operation took place.